 Thanks so much to Ken for hosting and kicking off our #MBAchicTakeover series and for giving us such a great inside look at MBA job treks!

 Join us and tell your story!

 Are you interested in hosting a takeover, or writing a guest post for MBAchic?

 Whether you’re an MBA student, applicant, grad or someone who has a story / content that can relate to our community, we’d love to have you share with us.
-Share a day in your life, take us along for a conference or job trek, review your MBA program or courses, tell your personal MBA journey or challenges you’ve overcome, educate our audience on how to approach interviews with your company and more – we are happy to collaborate and brainstorm, especially as we launch and try different things.
+Share a day in your life, take us along for a conference or another job trek across London, review your MBA program or courses, tell your personal MBA journey or challenges you’ve overcome, educate our audience on how to approach interviews with your company and more – we are happy to collaborate and brainstorm, especially as we launch and try different things.

 Let us know you’re interested!
 Visit MBAchic.com/write and slide into our DMs or ping us an email, so we can get the ball rolling.
 Also FYI… guest posters have included their features within their resumes/CVs, and not saying there is a direct correlation but they went on to secure their top jobs in their industry post-MBA or in their next role post-publishing so… ????

 Have you participated in a job trek with your business school program?
 How did that benefit your recruiting / job searching?
 What surprised you the most?
 Would love to hear from you!